spicywebau/craft-neo/docs/content-migration-guides/updating-duplicating-creating-block-types.md

 $blockType = new \benf\neo\models\BlockType($result);

-// Ensure `childBlocks` is actually an array before updating it; if it has no child blocks, it may be an empty string
+// Ensure `childBlocks` is actually an array before updating it; if it has no child blocks, it could be an empty string
 // If you're not updating that property, don't worry about it if (empty($blockType->childBlocks)) {
     $blockType->childBlocks = [];